-~Learning to Love Photo Management 2.0
+~Learning To Love Photo Management 2.0

 Yesterday, Bradley Chambers released version 2.0 of his book, “Learning To Love Photo Management”, where he discusses the best ways to backup and manage your photos.